direcTED-solutions/website/README.md

 this is a really awesome website

-Now editing on update-readme branch
+Updates made to main on GitHub before rebase